MYavuzYAGIS/Automotive-Cybersecurity/wireshark.md

 There are some extra steps when analyzing the DHCP packets.

-**After getting assigned with an IP address, the client wants to verify that it is the only one that is with that IP address, hence sends an ARP request to the server, if any other client says `I have that IP address too`, then it informs the server saying I need anoter IP address.**
+**After getting assigned with an IP address, the client wants to verify that it is the only one that is with that IP address, hence sends an ARP request (gratuitous) to the server, if any other client says `I have that IP address too`, then it informs the server saying I need anoter IP address.**

 for this end, the client sends an **DHCP Decline** to the server.